brandonsu2/cse15l-lab-reports/lab1.md

 [user@sahara ~]$
 ```
 The working directory was the root directory `/home`.
 When we put in no argument, the `cd` command
-does not change the current directory.
-This is not an error as the computer needs to know what
+returns back to the home directory.
+This is not an error as `cd` as a command's purpose is to change
-directory to change to and if the user does not input a specified path, the computer should not
-change the working directory.
+the working directory so a natural default operation would be returning to the home directory.

 **Directory Argument**
 ```